bsalvaggio/bsalvaggio/README.md

-My name is Bill Salvaggio.
+Hello- My name is Bill Salvaggio.
 I am a cloud engineer interested and currently learning linux, all things cloud, DevOps, and AWS.
 Welcome!

 Find out more about me & feel free to connect with me here: